balusena/python-for-devops/README.md

 ## 8.Working with Lists (Part 1)
 - Understanding lists and list data structure.
 - List manipulation and common list operations.
+- Understanding tuples and tuple data structure.
+- Keynotes about lists and tuples
 - Practice exercises and examples:
   - Example: Writing a script to manage a list of user accounts in a DevOps environment.